 - 1. Create the Revit model of your dream house (no drawings will be provided) (using Revit). - 2.
-Submit the ".rvt" file containing your model using Google Drive. - 3.
+Submit the ".rvt" file containing your model using Google Drive (link to be provided). - 3.
 Put as many building components as you can.
 (Ex. foundation, walls, columns, doors, windows, MEP, and so on) - 4.
 No accurate dimension is required. - 5.
-Prepare a walkthrough using Revit or other tools such as Modelo (http://modelo.io), or Lumion. - 6.
+Prepare a walkthrough using Revit or other tools such as Lumion or Modelo. - 6.
 Prepare a video to "sell" your dream house. - 7.
-Give a 5-min presentation to the class on October 5. - The model will be evaluated by the class (50%) and instructor (50%) based on completeness 30% (if architecture, structure and MEP systems are modeled and presented), design 40% (how good the design is) and presentation 30% (how well the model is presented). - 9.
-Bonus point: a demo with Virtual Reality or Augmented Reality.
+Give a 4-min presentation to the class on September 24. - The model will be evaluated by the class (50%) and instructor (50%) based on completeness 30% (if architecture, structure and MEP systems are modeled and presented), design 40% (how good the design is) and presentation 30% (how well the model is presented). - 9.
+Bonus point: a demo with Virtual Reality or Augmented Reality (tools of your selection).